queueit/KnownUser.V3.Lua/README.md

        local models = require("Models")
        eventconfig = models.QueueEventConfig.create()
        eventconfig.eventId = ""; -- ID of the queue to use
-       eventconfig.queueDomain = "xxx.queue-it.net"; -- Domain name of the queue, usually in the format [CustomerId].queue-it.net
+       eventconfig.queueDomain = "xxx.queue-it.net"; -- Domain name of the queue.
        -- eventconfig.cookieDomain = ".my-shop.com"; -- Optional, domain name where the Queue-it session cookie should be saved
-       eventconfig.cookieValidityMinute = 15; -- Optional, validity of the Queue-it session cookie.
-Default is 10 minutes.
-       eventconfig.extendCookieValidity = true; -- Optional, should the Queue-it session cookie validity time be extended each time the validation runs?
-Default is true.
+       eventconfig.cookieValidityMinute = 15; -- validity of the Queue-it session cookie should be positive number. eventconfig.extendCookieValidity = true; -- Should the Queue-it session cookie validity time be extended each time the validation runs?
-       -- eventconfig.culture = "en-US"; -- Optional, culture of the queue ticket layout in the format specified here: https:-- msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx Default is to use what is specified on Event
+       -- eventconfig.culture = "en-US"; -- Optional, culture of the queue layout in the format specified here: https:-- msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
+If unspecified then settings from Event will be used.
-       -- eventconfig.layoutName = "NameOfYourCustomLayout"; -- Optional, name of the queue ticket layout e.g. "Default layout by Queue-it".
-Default is to take what is specified on the Event
+       -- eventconfig.layoutName = "NameOfYourCustomLayout"; -- Optional, name of the queue layout.
+If unspecified then settings from Event will be used.

        initRequiredHelpers(request_rec)